Conversation is the Thread of Human Connection in Business

 That’s the core of business in many ways – and it’s one that folks lament is too often overlooked with today’s emphasis on websites and digital.

 But, as I stand here with this bustle of activity in the background, I’m struck by how conversational marketing is being reintroduced to the digital world of industrial B2B marketing, sales and service.
 It stands to reason that if someone who’s interested in buying capital equipment comes to a trade show to interact personally with sellers, that they’d appreciate the ability to do that online too - and it’s one of those “smack your forehead” kinds of moments when you realize that it should have been blindingly obvious….but it wasn’t.
+That's the potential opportunity with conversational marketing.

 I speak frequently about changing buyer behaviors, and how the internet has enabled them.
 Sellers frequently complain that buyers hide in the shadows of the internet, creep on websites and deliberately avoid contacting the seller.